 INTEGRATION OPTIONS AVAILABLE

-An enterprise such as hospital has got many HL7 enabled applications.
+An enterprise such as hospital has got many HL7-enabled applications for HL7 hospital integration.
 To reduce data entry duration and increase overall efficiency of the facility, these applications should communicate with each other.
+An HL7 interface development includes:

 1. An export endpoint for the sending application